Pam the Bird

-Pam the Bird is a graffiti tag that has appeared widely throughout Melbourne since 2023.
+Pam the Bird is a graffiti tag that has appeared widely throughout Melbourne since at least 2023.
 A cartoon bird, Pam the Bird has gained widespread fame for its abundance and high-profile locations, from buildings and freeway signs to heritage-listed sites such as Flinders Street railway station and the Clifton Hill Shot Tower.
 After a police investigation that began in January 2024, the tag's alleged creator and an accomplice were arrested in January 2025.
 A court case is ongoing.

 Early use

-In September 2022, 18-year-old Jack Gibson-Burrell was arrested on the Gold Coast, Queensland, after he spray painted a rail worker in the face at Park Road railway station.
-The man had caught Gibson-Burrell spray painting a large bird at Park Road railway station.
-Gibson-Burrell was charged with 24 offences and placed on two-year probation.
-When queried by reporters outside court, he squawked like a bird.
-Journalists retroactively described Gibson-Burrell's tag as an instance of "Pam the Bird".
+In September 2022, an 18-year-old was arrested on the Gold Coast, Queensland, after they spray painted a rail worker in the face at Park Road railway station.
+The worker had caught the teenager spray painting a large bird at Park Road railway station.
+The culprit was charged with 24 offences and placed on two-year probation.
+Journalists later described the teenager's alleged work as "Pam the Bird".